 Again, touristy – and definitely one of top places to visit in Hong Kong, but if you can fit it in it’s highly recommended.
 The view is unreal.
 And a great place for Hong Kong Sightseeing.

 But!
 Do yourself a favor – don’t just take in the view and bail.
-There are series of hikes and trails at the top of the peak, all of which are well maintained and show a different perspective to Hong Kong Points of Interest.
-Hong Kong Things to do.
-Hong Hong Sightseeing.
+There are series of hikes and trails at the top of the peak, all of which are well maintained and show a different perspective to Hong Kong.
+And you can always take the peak tram ($33HKD+) to either help you up to the top or back down to the bottom if your legs have had enough for the day!

 HK History Museum